rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ## Assumptions

-For this guide, the assumption is that you have the following set up already:
+For this guide, the assumption is that you have the following:

 * Rocky Linux Workstation
-* sudo privileges
+* `sudo` privileges

 ## Setting up the VNC server

-To capture a user's X session, x11vnc server will need to be installed on their Rocky workstation.
+To capture a your X session, you will need to install x11vnc server on your Rocky workstation.

 ### Disable Wayland

 First, you need to disable Wayland.
-Open the custom.conf file using your text editor of choice:
+Open the `custom.conf` file using your text editor of choice:

 ```bash
 sudo vim /etc/gdm/custom.conf